ATCode83/BFPT-Symbolic-Regression/README.md

 ## 🏆 Acknowledgments
 A special thanks to **Dr. Rainer Weiss**, Nobel Laureate and co-founder of **LIGO**, for his invaluable guidance, insightful discussions, and encouragement in exploring this novel approach to deriving closed-form formulas in physics.

-## 📝 License
-This project is licensed under the **MIT License**.

 ---
-🚀 **This repository showcases a revolutionary method for deriving closed-form formulas in physics.
+🚀 **This repository showcases a novel method for deriving closed-form formulas in physics.
 Stay tuned for updates!** 🔥